Chart Color Schemes

 Health performance in Narre Warren - South West is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-The most common medical conditions in the area are asthma and mental health issues, impacting 7.5% and 7.3% of residents respectively, while 71.8% declare themselves completely clear of medical ailments compared to 72.6% across Greater Melbourne.
+The most common medical conditions in the area are asthma and mental health issues, impacting 7.5% and 7.3% of residents, respectively, while 71.8% declared themselves as completely clear of medical ailments compared to 72.6% across Greater Melbourne.
 Health outcomes among the working-age population are broadly typical.
 The area has 13.6% of residents aged 65 and over (2,114 people), which is lower than the 15.1% in Greater Melbourne.
 Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health